pavel-purma/vscode-mocha-test-runner/README.md

 Lense on **describe** shows aggregated results from nested **it** and can be used to run all tests in given group / only test with specific status.

 Tests not writen in javascript that mocha can load (es6 with import command, razor syntax, typescript, etc.) needs to be transpiled to es5 or es6 without import command - see example projects in .vscode-test directory.
-Mocha is searching for transpiled scripts ```**/*.test.js``` (configurable - **mocha.glob**) in project root directory or in **mocha.files.rootPath** (appended to project root directory).
+Mocha is searching for transpiled scripts ```**/*.test.js``` (configurable - **mocha.glob**) in project root directory or in **mocha.sourceDir** (appended to project root directory - used in tandem with **mocha.outputDir** for non es5 sources - see examples).

 ## Preview: